CenturyLinkCloud/bpformation/README.md

 ### Blueprint Update

 Update an existing Blueprint my applying a modified json definition.
 Updates may take several minutes to replicate and reach global consistency.
+The source json must include the metadata.id and all unique ids/uuids as currently exist in the installed Blueprint or else where will be consistency errors and possible Blueprint failure.
+Recommendation is to always start with an [export](#blueprintexport) and modify that rather than generating an update json from scratch.

 ```
+> ./bpformation.py blueprint update -h
+usage: bpformation.py blueprint update [-h] --file [FILE [FILE ...]]

+optional arguments:
+  -h, --help            show this help message and exit
+  --file [FILE [FILE ...]]
+                        Blueprint definition json files
 ```

 Example: